 Don’t forget! satisfy by Mona Dolgov is available now for holiday gift-giving and preparing healthful meals to get you through the holidays and into the New Year for realistic resolutions!
 Gobble it up now!

-Don’t miss my other great pumpkin recipes!
+Don’t miss these other great pumpkin recipes!

 Join the FROM A CHEF’S KITCHEN MAILING LIST to get all the latest posts and more!